Arts OutWest | Bathurst-based playwrights awarded Writing NSW Grant12.02.2019

 Live Words was only formed last year, following the 2018 Central West Short Play Festival Residency through Local Stages at Bathurst Memorial Entertainment Centre, and after a public call out for writers.

-Following initial success with professional and public readings of some of their works, as well as productions in the pipeline for others, in 2019 the group hopes to expand their activities even further.
-They will develop one act dramas, comedies, theatre for children and experimental pieces, working with dramaturgs to fine tune the scripts and testing them at public readings; all steps on the path to full theatre production.
+Following initial success with professional and public readings of some of their works, as well as productions in the pipeline for others, in 2019 the group hopes to expand their activities even further, including developing one act dramas, comedies, theatre for children and experimental pieces; working with dramaturgs to fine tune the scripts and testing them at public readings.

 On a larger scale, Live Words also aims to provide ongoing professional development, dramaturgy, public regions and other support to playwrights from the region.

 Emerging Writing Organisation Grants are awarded by Writing NSW to support emerging writing organisations, groups and collectives across the state.
 The aim of the grants is to foster a vibrant, diverse and innovative writing culture in NSW.